 The South is its own entity in the United States, through and through.
-Whether you’re talking about fried okra or your momma’s famous bundt cake, there are few things more satisfying than a delicious Southern tradition.
+Whether you're talking about fried okra or your momma's famous bundt cake, there are few things more satisfying than a delicious Southern tradition.
 The fond memories associated with many a Southern family often stem from experiences shared over comfort food.
-Peanuts in Coca-Cola is one of those traditions.
+Peanuts in Coca-Cola is one of those traditions for some Southerners.

-A staple of most road trips through the West Texas desert, along the coastal bayou of the Gulf of the Mexico, winding all the way up to Virginia where the practice of peanuts in Coke seems to lose its fierce, devoted following.
+A staple of most American road trips through the West Texas desert, along the coastal bayou of the Gulf of Mexico, winding all the way up to Virginia where the practice of peanuts in a bottle of Coke seems to lose its fierce, devoted following.
 So how did this sweet and salty goodness become a huge part of Southern culture?
-There are theories, but none confirmed.
+There are theories, but none are confirmed.

-However, before we get into those theories, here’s how you do it yourself, the Southern way.
+However, before we get into those theories, here's how you do peanuts in Coca-Cola yourself, the Southern way.

 Step 1: Procure Coca-Cola.

-Here’s how they used to do it.
-Farmers, blue collar workers, and families alike would drive to the nearest ice house or gas station to buy an ice-cold Coca-Cola from the huge metal cooler near the register.
+Here's how they used to do it.
+Farmers, blue-collar workers, and families alike would drive to the nearest ice house, country store, or gas station to buy an ice-cold glass bottle of coke from the huge metal cooler near the register.

 Here's how you can do it now.
 Get a glass bottle of Coca-Cola.
 If you need to try this and absolutely can't find glass, heading to a vending machine is your next best bet.
 Let's be honest though, if you're doing it, do it right.

-Always go glass for that cold Coke, y’all.
+Always go glass for that cold Coke.
 Now take a few sips off the top.
-Enjoy it, and don’t think about what soda does to your body.
+Enjoy it, and don't think about what soda does to your body.
 This is for pure enjoyment.